-Independent Non-Executive Director

-Chairman of the Supervisory Board

-Chairman of the Compensation, Corporate Governance and Nominations Committee

-- bachelor's degree in Science from Stephen F. Austin State University (USA). - master's degree in Public Affairs from University of Texas (USA).
+Independent Non-Executive Director, Chairman of the Supervisory Board Member of the Strategy and Capital Markets Committee, Chairman of the Compensation, Corporate Governance and Nominations Committee bachelor's degree in Science from Stephen F. Austin State University (USA). master's degree in Public Affairs from University of Texas (USA).

-· Senior Director of Greenberg Traurig, LLP
+Senior Director of Greenberg Traurig, LLP

-Stake in the bank's charter capital and percentage of ordinary shares held in the bank:
+Stake in the bank's charter capital and percentage of ordinary shares held in the bank: No stake in the bank's charter capital.